 Possible New Hardware Capabilities of an Edge 1040

 Let’s return to the Edge 1040.
-There are no leaks on any likely features however some interesting bets would cover these four hardware additions.
+Other than the inclusion of SOLAR, there are no leaks on any likely features however some interesting bets would cover these four hardware additions.

 - Edge 1040 LTE